-Our Deputy Head of Academic, Tim Halsall tells us about the benefits of a career at Worksop College and Ranby House.
+Our Deputy Head, Tim Halsall tells us about the benefits of a career at Worksop College and Ranby House.

 "When I first joined the College a hundred years ago, my Head of Department was on maternity leave and the Deputy Head was also new.
 While everyone was very kind to me and the other staff who joined (Mrs. Tilley and Mrs. Christodoulou among them), there was a feeling of being thrown in at the deep end.
 I’d had plenty of written material to read and absorb – but there’s always a bit of a gap between the theory and the practice!